Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 The contents are meant to offer a preliminary insight into our findings up to this point and are subject to change as our audit progresses.

-## Summary of Findings Across Categories
+## Summary of Current Findings Across Categories

-1. Security - Nil
+1. Security - 0
-2. Performance - Nil
+2. Performance - 1
 3. Maintainability - 4
-4. Others - Nil
+4. Others - 0

 # Recommendations for Improvements